Ndaru244/framework-ci/README.md

-# Templates for adminLte
+# Templates from adminLte
-Dashboard admin for adminLte
+Dashboard admin from adminLte